hughesevoanth/exrender/README.md

 	devtools::install_github("hughesevoanth/exrender")

-## pdflatex is required to generate the pdf
+## pdflatex is required to generate the pdf outside the RStudio IDE

-To have the pdf report generated you must have a latex to pdf engine installed.
+To have the pdf report generated - in a terminal or HPC - you must have a latex to pdf engine installed.
 To check if it already available on your system run:

 	Sys.which('pdflatex')